 This article about airport marriage appeared in USA Today on June 27, 2008.
 Chris officiates many L.A.
 County marriage airport marriages.
 But Officiant Guy can often go to any airport in Southern California.
 Scroll down to see the airports he can serve.
-Couples often fly here to take advantage of the unique California confidential marriage license and want to make their wedding as simple as possible.
+Couples often fly here to take advantage of the unique California confidential marriage license.
+Many want to make their wedding as simple as possible.
 He has married couples in the terminal, at the top of one of the parking structures, at tables in the restaurants…anywhere.
 Your airport marriage ceremony can take place anywhere you choose.
 Chris can help you if you are en route, on a layover, or making Los Angeles your destination wedding spot.

 Long layovers, too, are good for an ‘I do’